 If you were asked what you think are the five largest Swiss watch brands by market share, which brands would you list?
 The popularity of certain luxury watches such as the Rolex Daytona has almost guaranteed their respective brands a spot on the list, but what about some of the others?
-Earlier this year, Morgan Stanley and Swiss consultancy firm LuxeConsult released a report outlining the biggest players in the Swiss watch market for 2018.
+Earlier this year, Morgan Stanley and Swiss consultancy firm LuxeConsult released a report outlining the biggest players in the Swiss watch market.
 Here’s what they found.

 The Billionaire’s Club Includes Seven Members